digitalTraceData/digitalTraceData.github.io/project.md

 ## Assignment 1: Errors in data collection (30% of the grade)
-In the first assignment you will develop a research question, and identify and discuss the errors that you anticipate and encounter when collecting data to answer it.
-You will collect text data using one of the methods explained in the lectures/labs (data donation, scraping, APIs).
+In the first assignment you will develop a research question, collect text data using one of the methods explained in the lectures/labs (data donation, scraping, APIs), and identify and discuss the errors that you anticipate and encounter when collecting data to answer it.

 The outcome is a short report (<1000 words) that you will submit in week 5 (see weekly schedule).
 You will receive feedback from the lecturers during the feedback sessions (weeks 3 and 4).

 Steps:
 - Decide on a specific RQ and a target dataset.
 Since you will use the data in the second assignment, make sure that the data is suitable for the analysis you have in mind.
-In the second assignment, you will label the data using text classification models.
-These allow you to analyze text data in terms of the content of the text.
+In the second assignment, you will label the data using text classification models, converting the text to a numerical value.
 We recommend you to use one of the proposed themes: political polarization, hate speech, personality traits or mental health.
 - Collect the data using the methods explained in the lectures/labs: either data donation (lab 2), or scraping/APIs (lab 3)
-- Attend _Feedback session I_ to discuss your progress
+- Attend _Feedback session I_ to discuss your progress.
+Ideally prepare a couple slides with your progress.
 - Discuss the errors (representation and measurement) that you anticipate when answering the RQ with the proposed data, ideally by comparing the data with other sources of information (e.g. representative surveys).
 - Attend _Feedback session II_ to discuss your progress.
+Ideally prepare a couple slides with your progress.
 - Submit a short report (<1000 words) in week 5 (see weekly schedule)

+Grading (rubrics will be provided):
+- Process: 30% (communication and preparation for feedback sessions)
+- Report: 70%

 ## Assignment 2: Errors in data labeling and moving past errors